Ultrafast pulse measurement via time-domain single-pixel imaging: Acknowledgments

-This project is funded by Office of Naval Research (ONR) under grant N00014-17-1-2443.
+This project is funded by Office of Naval Research (ONR) under grants N00014-17-1-2443, 2204-202-2023940, and N00014-19-1-2247.
 Jianming Dai at Tianjin University acknowledges support from the National Natural Science Foundation of China under Grant No. 61875151 and the National Key Research and Development Program of China under Grant No. 2017YFA0701000.

 We acknowledge helpful discussions with Yiyu Zhou and Yiwen E. Jiapeng Zhao thanks Kaia Williams for updating the program used for data acquisition.
 Robert W. Boyd acknowledges support from the Canada Research Chairs Program and the National Science and Engineering Research Council of Canada.
 Boris Braverman acknowledges the support of the Banting Postdoctoral Fellowship.